openssl-smime, smime - S/MIME utility

 - -recip file

-The private key to use when signing or decrypting.
+the private key to use when signing or decrypting.
 This must match the corresponding certificate.
 If this option is not specified then the private key must be included in the certificate file specified with the -recip or -signer file.
 When signing this option can be used multiple times to specify successive keys.
-If no engine is used, the argument is taken as a file; if an engine is specified, the argument is given to the engine as a key identifier.

 - -passin arg